Workshop 6

 His research interests include bioelectronics, biosensors, analog circuit design, medical electronics, and sensor interfaces.
 Dr. Hall is a Tau Beta Pi Fellow.
 He has served as an Associate Editor of the IEEE TRANSACTIONS ON BIOMEDICAL INTEGRATED CIRCUITS since 2015, a member of the CICC Technical Program Committee from 2017-2024, a member of the ISSCC Technical Program Committee since 2020, and an Associate Editor of the IEEE Solid-State Circuits Letters from 2021 to 2024.

-- 1. Multi-Modal CMOS Biosensing and Actuation: Advancing Cellular and Molecular Diagnostics, Hua Wang, ETH Zurich
+1. Multi-Modal CMOS Biosensing and Actuation: Advancing Cellular and Molecular Diagnostics, Hua Wang, ETH Zurich

 This workshop presentation introduces the state-of-the-art multi-modal CMOS biosensing and actuating platforms for multi-parametric cellular and molecular analysis.
-Featuring arrays with up to 21,952 multimodal pixels at single-cell and subcellular resolution, these systems integrate multiple sensing modalities?impedance tomography, pH sensing, electrochemical detection, and ion-selective imaging?and actuation functions such as dielectrophoresis and current stimulation.|Validated with human and mouse progenitor cells, as well as SARS-CoV-2 RNA, these CMOS multi-modal bio-sensing/actuation platforms enable high-throughput characterization of cellular behavior, drug responses, and ion channel activity.
-Innovations like in-pixel biosensing/actuation circuits, antifouling surfaces, and robust current-to-digital conversion ensure biocompatibility, scalability, and environmental noise resistance.|Participants will explore applications in organ-on-chip systems, personalized diagnostics, and molecular disease modeling, gaining insights into how these technologies will potentially advance biophysical and biochemical analyses at unparalleled resolution and throughput.
+Featuring arrays with up to 21,952 multimodal pixels at single-cell and subcellular resolution, these systems integrate multiple sensing modalities—impedance tomography, pH sensing, electrochemical detection, and ion-selective imaging—and actuation functions such as dielectrophoresis and current stimulation.
+Validated with human and mouse progenitor cells, as well as SARS-CoV-2 RNA, these CMOS multi-modal bio-sensing/actuation platforms enable high-throughput characterization of cellular behavior, drug responses, and ion channel activity.
+Innovations like in-pixel biosensing/actuation circuits, antifouling surfaces, and robust current-to-digital conversion ensure biocompatibility, scalability, and environmental noise resistance.
+We will explore applications in organ-on-chip systems, personalized diagnostics, and molecular disease modeling, gaining insights into how these technologies will potentially advance biophysical and biochemical analyses at unparalleled resolution and throughput.

-Abstract This work reports the first CMOS molecular electronics chip, where the primary sensing element is a single molecule “molecular wire” consisting of a ?100 GΩ, 25 nm long alpha-helical peptide integrated into a current monitoring circuit.
+This work reports the first CMOS molecular electronics chip, where the primary sensing element is a single molecule “molecular wire” consisting of a ∼100 GΩ, 25 nm long alpha-helical peptide integrated into a current monitoring circuit.
 The engineered peptide contains a central conjugation site for attachment of various probe molecules, such as DNA, proteins, enzymes, or antibodies, which program the biosensor to detect interactions with a specific target molecule.
 The current through the molecular wire under a dc applied voltage is monitored with millisecond temporal resolution.
 The detected signals are millisecond-scale, picoampere current pulses generated by each transient probe-target molecular interaction.
-Implemented in a 0.18 ?m CMOS technology, 16k sensors are arrayed with a 20 ?m pitch and read out at a 1 kHz frame rate.
+Implemented in a 0.18 µm CMOS technology, 16k sensors are arrayed with a 20 µm pitch and read out at a 1 kHz frame rate.
 The resulting biosensor chip provides direct, real-time observation of the single-molecule interaction kinetics, unlike classical biosensors that measure ensemble averages of such events.
 This molecular electronics chip provides a platform for putting molecular biosensing “on-chip” to bring the power of semiconductor chips to diverse applications in biological research, diagnostics, sequencing, proteomics, drug discovery, and environmental monitoring.